 errors.
 Many of the participles (“...ido” and “...ado”

-words) are irregular, but you will hear little kids make some of the
+words) are irregular, but you will hear little kids make the

 same mistakes.
 You will almost certainly be understood.
 Take the